 When Dominion discloses identifying information, they will attach a statement that informs the person receiving the information that it must not be disclosed to anyone else unless the individual authorizes the disclosure or unless state law or regulation allows or requires further disclosure without authorization.

 Dominion may encourage individuals to name family members, friends, and others who may be told of their presence in the program and general condition or well-being.
-Except for information governed by 42 CFR Part 2, providers may disclose to a family member, other relative, a close , or any other person identified by the individual, information that is directly relevant to that person’s involvement with the individual's care or payment for their health care, if
+Except for information governed by 42 CFR Part 2, providers may disclose to a family member, other relative, a close friend, or any other person identified by the individual, information that is directly relevant to that person’s involvement with the individual's care or payment for their health care, if

 (i) The provider obtains the individual's agreement, (ii) the provider provides the individual with the opportunity to object to the disclosure, and (iii) the individual does not object or the provider reasonably infers for the circumstances, based or the exercise of professional judgment that the individual does not object to the disclosure.
 If the opportunity to agree or object cannot be provided because of the individual's incapacity or an emergency circumstance, the provider may, in the exercise of professional judgment, determine whether the disclosure is in the best interest of the individual and, if so, disclose only the information that is directly relevant to the person's involvement with the individual's health care.